Why we built Barnluren: a founder's letter

 Why voice calls matter

 My experience observing my daughter using FaceTime has been mixed.
 Sometimes it has enabled highly rewarding long distance play sessions with both ends fully engaged and the phone becoming a real window into the childs life.
 On the other hand, some "conversations" with family have devolved into nothing but changing the AI faces in FaceTime and searching for and sending emojis.
-Observing these calls left me frustrated at times, as the level of distraction by all these features meant my child was ignoring questions and conversations did not flow.
-Sometimes voice is better.
+The device had quietly taken the relationship's place.
+Observing these calls left me frustrated - the level of distraction fom these features meant my child was ignoring questions and conversations did not flow.
+Sometimes voice is simply better.

 Once we got Barnluren working and my daughter switched to voice calls I realised there is a muscle she is missing that she had to start to exercise - learning to ask questions, and figure out conversational turns without distractions.
 I could see immediately these conversations were a different experience.